canonical/tdx/README.md

 Here are example instructions for building QEMU (for normal user with sudo rights):

-1. Install Ubuntu 24.04 (or use an existing Ubuntu 24.04 system).
+1. Install Ubuntu 24.04 or 24.10 (or use an existing Ubuntu system).

 2. Install build dependencies: